Jeanine Áñez: Potential trial of responsibilities

 On 20 April 2022, Áñez publicly issued a letter addressed to Carlos Mesa and Luis Fernando Camacho requesting that they, as leaders of the opposition blocs in the Legislative Assembly, make possible the initiation of a trial of responsibilities in the legislature.
 In response, Mesa stated that he would consult with the Civic Community caucus to discuss the viability of initiating such a process.
 Similarly, Camacho announced that he had requested a joint meeting between his and Mesa's groups in order to generate the necessary conditions for a trial of responsibilities.

 In January 2023, a judge in La Paz decided that Áñez would face trial via ordinary tribunal over the alleged homicides of civilians during the protests over the course of her government, including charges of genocide and bodily harm. Áñez reassured that the potential trial would be annulled in order to face a trial of responsibilities.

+On 5 May 2023, Áñez announced that she had presented an international lawsuit against the Bolivian government before the Inter-American Commission on Human Rights for denying her a trial of responsibilities and instead trying her before common tribunals.

+On 25 August 2025, judge David Kasa, in charge of Áñez's cases declared himself incompetent to judge Áñez and ordered her release, as well as asking the Legislative Assembly to conduct a trial of responsibility.
+Kasa ordered her immediate release as well as the release of other defendants in the Coup cases, including opposition leader Luis Fernando Camacho.

+On 5 November 2025, the Supreme Court overturned Áñez's sentence and ordered her immediate release, saying that she should have not been judged by ordinary justice, but a special tribunal instead. Áñez was subsequently released from prison the next day.